How I used Zinc Picolinate to cure my acne when nothing else worked

 In a study published in 2001, researchers found that 31% of treated using 30 mg of elemental zinc per day had clinical success compared to 63% of those taking minocycline antibiotic.

-Given that resistance is increasing for antibiotics, it’s good to know that for some people, zinc is a good alternative.
+Given that resistance is increasing for antibiotics, it’s good to know that for some people, zinc is a good and viable alternative.

 It’s also possible that using zinc with certain antibiotics might be synergistic and provide a better result.

-Another study published in 2005 looked at the effect of zinc gluconate on acne inflammatory lesions and found a decrease after 2 months of using the supplement.
-This was true in the presence or absence of p acne’s resistance.
+Another study published in 2005 looked at the effect of zinc gluconate on acne inflammatory lesions and found a decrease in symptoms after 2 months of using the supplement.
+This was true in the presence or absence of p.acne’s resistance.

 Unlike the previous two, I’ve not been able to find much in terms of studies using this form of zinc in treating people with acne.